 - Porky's hunting dog burbles after hitting his head on a tree in "A Corny Concerto".

-- Justice League: The Joker does this as Ace is beginning to hypnotize everyone watching his show.
+- Justice League: The Joker does this when he reveals that Ace has been hypnotizing everyone watching his show.

 - Popeye: Popeye does this at the end of "Riot in Rhythm".

-- The Classic Disney Short, "Clown of the Jungle", sees Donald Duck doing this after the Screwy Squirrel antagonist of the episode, the Aracuan Bird, has successfully driven him to madness.
+- "Clown of the Jungle", sees Donald Duck doing this after the Aracuan Bird has successfully driven him to madness.

 - Donald also did this at the end of Donald's Crime.